 Please submit your application through your Ravenna account.
 Each step in your application checklist will be marked as complete by our office as your documents are received and processed.

-We have temporarily suspended our playgroup experiences and screening sessions for the 2020-21 admission season.
+We are determining what our playgroup experiences and screening sessions for the 2021-22 admission season will look like.
 We will share more information on student assessments and screenings in the coming weeks.

 Once you've submitted your application, please schedule a playgroup experience or screening session appropriate for your child's age, as well as a parent/guardian interview.
 These take place in January and February.